Internet linguistics: Language revitalization

 Secondly, the Internet facilitates language revitalization.
 Throughout the years, the digital environment has developed in various sophisticated ways that allow virtual contact.
 From e-mails, chats to instant messaging, these virtual environments have helped to bridge the spatial distance between communicators.
 The use of e-mails has been adopted in language courses to encourage students to communicate in various styles such as conference-type formats and also to generate discussions.
 Similarly, the use of e-mails facilitates language revitalization in the sense that speakers of a minority language who moved to a location where their native language is not being spoken can take advantage of the Internet to communicate with their family and friends, thus maintaining the use of their native language.
 With the development and increasing use of telephone broadband communication such as Skype, language revitalization through the internet is no longer restricted to literate users.

 Hawaiian educators have been taking advantage of the Internet in their language revitalization programs.
 The graphical bulletin board system Leoki (Powerful Voice) was established in 1994.
 The content, interface and menus of the system are entirely in the Hawaiian language.
 It is installed throughout the immersion school system and includes components for e-mails, chat, dictionary and online newspaper among others.
 In higher institutions such as colleges and universities where the Leoki system is not yet installed, the educators make use of other software and Internet tools such as Daedalus Interchange, e-mails and the Web to connect students of Hawaiian language with the broader community.

 Another use of the Internet includes having students of minority languages write about their native cultures in their native languages for distant audiences.
 Also, in an attempt to preserve their language and culture, Occitan speakers have been taking advantage of the Internet to reach out to other Occitan speakers from around the world.
 These methods provide reasons for using the minority languages by communicating in it.
 In addition, the use of digital technologies, which the young generation think of as "cool", will appeal to them and in turn maintain their interest and usage of their native languages.

 Exploitation of the Internet

-The Internet can also be exploited for activities such as terrorism, internet fraud and pedophilia.
+The Internet can also be exploited for activities such as terrorism, internet fraud and internet crimes against children.
 In recent years, there has been an increase in crimes that involved the use of the Internet such as e-mails and Internet Relay Chat (IRC), as it is relatively easy to remain anonymous.
 These conspiracies carry concerns for security and protection.
 From a forensic linguistic point of view, there are many potential areas to explore.
 While developing a chat room child protection procedure based on search terms filtering is effective, there is still minimal linguistically orientated literature to facilitate the task.
 In other areas, it is observed that the Semantic Web has been involved in tasks such as personal data protection, which helps to prevent fraud.